innolitics/rdm/rdm/init_files/documents/software_plan.md

 - Indication of accompanying documentation (if required) [[62366-1:5.8]]
 - Indication of medical device specific training (if required) [[62366-1:5.8]]
 {% endif %}
 Once you have completed the detailed design, open a pull request and assign the project lead to review the design.
-Use the formative evaluation plan in the [SDS](#Architectural Design) to guide the review process.

-Document this review and title it *formative evaluations* [[62366-1:5.8]].
+{# TODO: Add software item designs to section 3 of the Human Factors Engineering Report [[62366-1:5.8]]. #}

-**Output:** Software item designs{% if system.usability_process.is_used %}; Formative user interface evaluations{% endif %}
+**Output:** Software item designs

 **Verification:** Ensure software requirements: